Due to limited parking space at

 the conference hall and shops on the upper level provide shade and seating

-parking building to create a refreshing, green façade and act as a screen to
+among lush foliage, like an attractive little community mall promenade.
+Climbers and creepers grow from planters surrounding the parking building to create a refreshing, green façade and acts as a screen to conceal the cars parked within.

 Drainage around B2 level, along with a surge tank and